-Brazil opens first trials over January 8 riots
+Brazil opens trials over pro-Bolsonaro riots, one convicted

 Defense attorney Sebastiao Coelho da Silva called the trial "politically motivated."

-In addition to the 232 cases already filed before the Supreme Court, prosecutors are investigating more than 1,000 others over the attacks, mostly on lesser charges that could be settled in plea bargains.
+In addition to the 232 cases before the Supreme Court, prosecutors are investigating more than 1,000 others over the attacks, mostly on lesser charges that could be settled in plea bargains.

 Investigators are also working to trace the financial backers behind the protests and establish whether police and army officers played a role.
 Seven Brasilia police commanders were arrested last month for dereliction of duty in connection with the riots.

-Bolsonaro, who was in the United States at the time, meanwhile faces investigation over accusations of inciting the riots.
+Bolsonaro, who was in the United States at the time, faces investigation over accusations of inciting the riots.

 The 68-year-old ex-army captain, an open admirer of Brazil's 1964-1985 military regime, denies wrongdoing.

-"Some people are obsessed with trying to link me" to the January 8 riots, he told newspaper Folha de Sao Paulo on Monday.
+"Some people are obsessed with trying to link me" to the events of January 8, he told newspaper Folha de Sao Paulo on Monday.

 Bolsonaro is also under investigation over various allegations of corruption and abuse of office.